-In 1958 the Department of Invertebrate Zoology (with the rationalization of collections becoming the Department of Entomology and Arachnology) was created when an entomologist, Charles Jacot-Guillarmod, became its first curator.
-He vacated this post to become Museum Director and in 1968 Dr Fred Gess, an entomologist from the South African Museum, took up this post.
-At this time the insect collection was relatively small and did not have a defined focus.
-Together with Dr Sarah Gess (from 1972 onwards) and Mr A Weaving from 1981 to 1995, Fred Gess succeeded in establishing the Department as an internationally known research centre for the study of aculeate wasp.
-This is time became the largest collection of Southern African aculeate wasps and bees.
-Today, the Department houses around 250 000 specimens.
-The Albany Museum is the only repository of terrestrial insects between Cape Town (South African Museum) and Pietermaritzburg (Natal Museum) and therefore serves a wide range of institutions, organisations and individuals.
+In 1958 the Department of Invertebrate Zoology (with the rationalization of collections becoming the Department of Entomology and Arachnology) was created when an entomologist, Charles Frédéric Jacot-Guillarmod, became its first curator.
+He later vacated this post and took the position of Museum Director, and in 1968 Dr Friedrich W. Gess, an entomologist from the South African Museum, took up this post.
+At this time the insect collection was relatively small and lacked a defined focus.
+Together with Dr Sarah W. Gess (from 1972 onwards) and Mr A Weaving (from 1981 to 1995), the Gess's succeeded in establishing the Department as an internationally renowned research centre for the study of aculeate wasps.
+This in time became the largest collection of Southern African aculeate wasps and bees.
+Today, the Department houses approximately 250 000 insect specimens.
+The Albany Museum is the only repository of terrestrial insects between Cape Town (South African Museum) and Pietermaritzburg (Natal Museum) and therefore serves a wide range of institutions, organisations and individuals worldwide.